vanHeemstraSystems/cloud-computing-headstart/100/500/README.md

 See [README.md](./1500/README.md)

-## 1600 Compliance Using Gdpr and Fedramp
+## 1600 Compliance Using GDPR and FedRAMP

 See [README.md](./1600/README.md)

-## 1700 Compliance Using Hipaa and Hitrust
+## 1700 Compliance Using HIPAA and HITRUST

 See [README.md](./1700/README.md)